Matlawton/coder-academy-t1a2/README.md

 ## Tech Stack

-WSL Ubuntu-18.04 LTS
+1. WSL Ubuntu-18.04 LTS.
-VS Code, used as my text editor.
+1. VS Code, used as my text editor.
-HTML5
+1. HTML5.
-CSS, used to style my HTML.
+1. CSS, used to style my HTML.
-Source control, GIT
+1. Source control, GIT.
-GitHub, used to host my remote repository and deploy my project. canva.com, used for graphic design works.
+1. GitHub, used to host my remote repository and deploy my project.
+1. Canva.com, used for graphic design works.